theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/Power-BI-Connector.md

 ### Set up the Power Query M-script in Power BI

 !!! note
-	Only use the extractions with the [Power BI Connector destination](#pbi-connection).
+	Only use the extractions with the Power BI Connector destination assigned to them.

 Follow the steps below to set up the Power Query M-script in Power BI to connect with Xtract Universal: